ShruDhoke/Voting-App/README.md

 <h1>Run the app in Kubernetes</h1>
-The folder k8s-specifications contains the YAML specifications of the Voting App's services.

-Run the following command to create the deployments and services.
-Note it will create these resources in your current namespace (default if you haven't changed it.)
+The folder named Voting-app contains the YAML specifications that are required to deploy the Voting App's services.
+To create the deployments and services, you can run the following command.
+It is important to note that this command will create these resources in your current namespace (default if you haven't changed it).

-kubectl create -f Voting-app/
+<br>kubectl create -f Voting-app/

-To remove them, run:
+If you wish to remove these resources, you can run the following command:

 kubectl delete -f Voting-app/

 <h1 align="center">Architecture</h1>
 <img align="right" alt="Coding" width="400" src="https://miro.medium.com/v2/resize:fit:1400/format:webp/0*alcCLL8fj9_fZycq.png">